.

 Whole month (Thursdays).
 Every Thursday at 5pm there’s a free classical music performance at the Wallenstein Garden.

 Bi-Weekly.
 There’s a bi-weekly food festival and open-air cinema in the garden of Cross Club close to the Holesovice metro station (they call it Street Food JAM and it usually runs 10am-6pm.
-The RAW Food festival is on the 3rd).
+They also host the RAW Food festival).
 Check their website for directions and dates www.crossclub.cz.

-August 7th to 13th Prague Pride.
-It’s a week of activities and local LGBTQ events with the main parade on Saturday 8th.
+Prague Pride.
+It’s usually the second week of the month.
+A week of activities and local LGBTQ events with the main Rainboe Parade on Saturday.
 Details at https://www.praguepride.cz/en/festival

 Last weekend of August in Prague sees UMTRH which is basically an open air collection of performing arts usually located at the back of the Hotel Intercontinental.
 Concerts, films, lightshows, book readings.
 See their website for details www.umtrh.cz.